julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     execute the previous workflows again.

 workflows/combineVOtables.t2flow
-    It combines votables (with the same columns) and tranforms them into ascii tables.
+    It combines votables (with the same columns) and transforms them into ascii tables.
 For the three bands The combined tables are provided in votable and ascii formats.
     The columns that refer to file names and paths thar were used during the execution of other workflwos, have been removed in the ascii table.

+workflow/removeRejectedSubSample.t2flow
+    This workflow removed from the input table a list of rows corresponding to the rejected subsample.
+    It also transform the table into ascii format.
+In this case, several columns are not in the ascii file

 Some of the nested workflows: